MIT-DB-Class/course-info-2018/lab4.md

 After you have acquired locks, you will need to think about when to release them as well.
-It is clear that you should release all locks associated with a transaction after it has committed or aborted to ensure strict 2PL.
+It is clear that you should release all locks associated with a transaction after it has committed or aborted to ensure rigorous 2PL.
 However, it is
 possible for there to be other scenarios in which releasing a lock before a transaction ends might be useful.
 For instance, you may release a shared lock